5t3ph/11ty-rocks/src/posts/new-features-upgrade-considerations-eleventy-version-2.md

 ## Breaking Changes

 One issue that caught me by surprise during `--serve` is that `addPassthroughCopy` will no longer copy files to the output directory.
-This includes on the first build when you fire up local dev with `--serve` and ignoring new files you add in a passthrough directory.
-If you want to revert this behavior, the escape hatch is [setServerPassthroughCopyBehavior](https://www.11ty.dev/docs/copy/#passthrough-during-serve).
+This includes on the first build when you fire up local dev with `--serve` and new files you add in a passthrough directory.

+**Important to note:** While the files are no longer physically copied to your output directory during `--serve`, they are still available to your local build.
+In other words, if you have an `img` directory setup for `addPassthroughCopy` and you add an image during local dev, you can use it in a template and it will show up on the page as you would expect.
+The new behavior is _emulated_ which means the files are served directly from your input directory.
+This speeds things up because it doesn't require a build when you change or add passthrough files.

+So, you will likely only need to revert this if you are copying through files that other processes depend on.
+For instance, maybe you are referencing a file for your serverless build or a plugin requires a precise and real file path from your final output.

+To restore copying of files to your output folder even during `--serve`, use [setServerPassthroughCopyBehavior](https://www.11ty.dev/docs/copy/#passthrough-during-serve).

 ```js
 eleventyConfig.setServerPassthroughCopyBehavior("copy");